pyc-team/pytorch_concepts/doc/guides/using_mid_level_proba.rst

 At this API level, models are represented as probabilistic models where:

 - ``Variable`` objects represent random variables in the probabilistic model.
 Variables are defined by their name, parents, and distribution type.
-For instance we can define a list of three concepts as:
+For instance we can create a list of three concept variables as:

   .. code-block:: python

-     concepts = pyc.EndogenousVariable(
+     concepts = pyc.ConceptVariable(
         concepts=["c1", "c2", "c3"],
         parents=[],
         distribution=torch.distributions.RelaxedBernoulli